 The normal changes that come with aging are some of the common causes of frequent senior falls.
 For example, poor eyesight, poor balance and coordination, and poor hearing are some of the most common causes.
 The home environment is also responsible for increasing the risk of falling.
 Poor lighting in the house, unsecured or unsafe throw rugs, and clutter on the floor can make an older adult more likely to slip or trip.

 Why Can’t An Elderly Person Get Up After A Fall?

-Falling is a natural part of life – kids fall when they are learning to walk.
+Falling is a natural part of life – kids fall when they learn to walk.
 But senior falls can become fatal due to the fragile health condition of older adults.
-That’s why you should do everything within your means to prevent your parent or grandparent from falling.
+That’s why you should do everything you can to prevent your parent or grandparent from falling.